DCC-EX/dcc-ex.github.io/docs/ex-rail/overview.rst

 From time to time, we are asked why we can't put automation scripts (the contents of a myAutomation.h file) on an SDCard or load it into EEPROM storage on the Arduino.
 This is not possible, and as you will see in the last paragraph of this section, would not provide much of a benefit.
 For you Engineers and advanced Tinkerers:

-1) Being able to read an SD card on the arduino platforms requires a significant amount of code because there is no operating system or file system which we would take for granted on a PC.
+1) Being able to read an SD card on the Arduino platforms requires a significant amount of code because there is no operating system or file system which we would take for granted on a PC.
 We simply don't have enough free memory on an Arduino to hold that code.
 The same problems exist for using EEPROM.

 2) myAutomation.h is actually generating compiled code as an integral part of the CS.
 To have this file loaded separately at run time would require that the CS contained all the code necessary to read the file and interpret the contents.
 This would be a significant additional code burden on the CS (>1000 lines of code) and also require huge amounts of precious RAM to store the interpreted version of the file because it cannot be written into flash memory at run time.